streathamchess/streathamchess.github.io/_posts/2020-10-15-luck-in-chess.md

-{% include ahimage.html url="/assets/ahpics/ah2.png" align="right" %}Then, a few moves later, I played 9.Qe5
+{% include ahimage.html url="/assets/ahpics/ah2.png" %}

+Then, a few moves later, I played 9.Qe5
 (see diagram right).
 I'm sure Paul smelt a rat as to why I hadn't dropped the queen back to d1.
 If Paul plays Nc2+ and takes my Rook, I just follow up Bh6 with a forced mate (as the f7 pawn is pinned), but I